 In French restaurants, where cheese is served, either it’s already plated or the waiter/waitress will cut it for you.
 In a few restaurants, though, a tray of cheeses might still be plonked on the table for you to serve yourself.

 So how should you cut cheese?
 Here, I’m grateful to Graham Welch, who moved recently with his partner from Lille to Belvès in the Dordogne to open a cheese and wine bar, Planches et Plonk.
 He posted on his blog about the correct method to cut cheese.
 (He may not continue the blog, but he does have a Planches et Plonk Facebook page, and I’m sure he would welcome a visit if you are ever in his neighbourhood.)

-And I found this helpful image of different kinds of cheese, from French cheese purveyor, Androuet.
+And I found a helpful diagram showing how to cut different kinds of cheese, from French cheese purveyor, Androuet.